SIM card found in Mumbai woman's underwear leads cops to her killers

-On Wednesday, 17-year-old Rani Singh’s body was found in a red suitcase abandoned at Talegaon railway station in Pune; data obtained from the card led the Talegaon police to Mumbai, where they nabbed her 3 killers
+On Wednesday, 17-year-old Rani Singh's body was found in a suitcase abandoned at Talegaon railway station in Pune; data obtained from card led Talegaon police to Mumbai, where they nabbed her 3 killers

 On the morning of May 7, there was a stir at Talegaon railway station when an abandoned red suitcase on platform no 2 was pried opened to reveal the body of a woman, later identified as 17-year-old Rani Singh.
 During the panchnama, the police found a SIM card hidden in the victim’s underwear.
 This crucial clue helped the police crack the case within days.

 Also read: Murderer was kin of teen victim

 An officer from Talegaon GRP said: “On the hunt for leads, we obtained valuable data from the SIM card, including details of people who had made calls to the number.
 With the help of this data, we identified the probable accused in the case.”